fabsugar/plumed-tutorial-be-aapak/bias_exchange.md

 # psi (use cv1 so it will be compatible with the METAGUI analysis plugin)
 cv2: TORSION ATOMS=27,31,39,41
 ```
 Two additional *PLUMED* files are required for each metadynamics replica, and these can be placed in separate folders where each replica is being run.
-In these PLUMED files, the bias is applied to a single dihedral angle, with each replica biasing a different angle.
-The first *PLUMED* file is provided below:
+These *PLUMED* files read the definitions of collective variables and other shared parameters from the common PLUMED file using the ```INCLUDE FILE``` keyword.
+The bias is applied to a single dihedral angle, with each replica biasing a different angle.
+The first PLUMED file performs metadynamics on the omega angle (```cv1```):

 ```plumed
 INCLUDE FILE=../plumed_be-common.dat